vince-nlp/aclrollingreview/_posts/2024-04-01-reviewing-workload-requirement.md

 Understandably, there will be several exceptions to this requirement, and we will be more than happy to accommodate papers falling under the following exceptions:
-1. A paper whose authors are new to our community
+1. A paper whose authors are new to our community.
-2. A paper whose authors have not met requirement b.
+2. A paper whose authors have not met requirement **b**.
-3. A paper whose authors are already involved in the reviewing process in some capacity (as Area Chairs, as Senior Area Chairs, etc.)
+3. A paper whose authors are already involved in the reviewing process in some capacity (as Area Chairs, as Senior Area Chairs, etc).

 However, based on our empirical experience, most papers do not fall under these exceptions.

 Unless the paper falls under categories 1-3 above, the paper will be subject to desk rejection if authors fail to comply with the reviewing workload.
 This means we will verify that we have a complete OR profile and that those authors identified as reviewers have fulfilled their max load and expertise task.
 In the past, as per our CFP, all authors qualifying to review were automatically added to the reviewing pool.
-But we faced challenges with many of these authors, they either:
-1. did not have a complete OR profile, and thus we were unable to assign them papers, or
-2. never answered our email requests to specify max load/expertise.
+But we faced challenges with many of these authors, they either: (1) did not have a complete OR profile, and thus we were unable to assign them papers, or (2) never answered our email requests to specify max load/expertise.

 This new policy may seem too harsh to some or even a tit-for-tat transaction.
 We would like  to point out that helping out to cover reviewing for three papers is a low bar that doesn’t really cover the workload of having a paper complete a full review cycle.